 I am a postdoctoral researcher and trainer.

-As a researcher, I am currently working at the Berlin School of Mind and Brain in Germany.
-I have been studying willpower and its relationship to mindfulness and subjective well-being.
+As a researcher, I am currently working at the Mindfulness Center of Brown University in Providence, Rhode Island, studying mindful emotion regulation.
+Before this, I was a postdoctoral researcher at the Berlin School of Mind and Brain in Germany.
+I have been studying self-regulation/"willpower" and its relationship to mindfulness and subjective well-being.
 Moreover, I am interested in the topic of sexuality and the question as to what Eastern wisdom traditions, especially Tantra, can contribute to our Western knowledge of sexuality and psychology in general.
 I also investigate spiritual experiences, as for example triggered by sexual experiences or meditation.
 For this purpose, I am currently conducting interviews with experts on sexuality, which you can watch here.
-Besides my research, I also work as a trainer, giving workshops and talks.
+Besides my research, I have also worked as a trainer, giving workshops and talks.

 About my background: I completed my Bachelor's degree in Psychobiology in 2007 at the University of Amsterdam.
 I then finished my Master's degree in Human Cognitive Neuropsychology at the University of Edinburgh in 2008.
 After a research stay in Japan at Kyoto University, I joined Henrik Walter's lab in Bonn and then Berlin, Germany, in 2009.
 I did my PhD in Psychology from 2010-2013 at the Berlin School of Mind and Brain and Humboldt-Universität zu Berlin.
 My PhD thesis had the title: "Impulse and Self-Control: Investigations using functional magnetic resonance imaging and hypnosis".
 You can find a list of my scientific publications here.